spekulatius/PHPScraper/websites/examples/scrape-website-title.md

 echo $web->title;
 ```

-Side note: Entities and special characters have been considered throughout the library, if you find a place where these don't work as expected raise an issue please.
+Side note: Entities and special characters have been considered throughout the library.
+If you find a place where these don't work as expected, please raise an issue.